MariaBurz/manual_testing_portofolio/README.md

 # 2 SQL section

-Created a database named 'orangehrm' and a table named 'dependents' with all the columns needed to save data per specifications.
-Performed different queries inside the sql file: dependents.sql
+In this section I've created a database named 'orangehrm' and  3 tables named 'users', 'job' and 'grade' with all the columns needed to save data per specifications.
+I've performed different queries inside the sql file:  orangeHRM.sql [orangeHRM]()